MERNMONGO/Store/README.md

 ### Incorporate myplate image on each page

-### Change add to cart button to work with prevent default

 ### Animted Loading Screen
-I wanted to replace the react loading screen with my own GIF.
+I wanted to used a loading screen because sometimes the login data takes long to get.